US Metro Real Estate Intelligence

 5 of 5 counties scored

-Topeka, KS shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-Shawnee County contributes the most structural risk (Elevated, driven by affordability), while Wabaunsee County anchors the lower end (Below Average).
+Topeka, KS shows Low internal divergence — county-level differences are minor and the metro composite is broadly representative.
+Osage County contributes the most structural risk (Elevated, driven by price momentum), while Shawnee County anchors the lower end (Below Average).

 Within-metro factor percentiles (0 = lowest risk, 100 = highest risk)